FocusModeling a concept to understand its constituent elements, its structure, and how it develops

 - Teaching is … supporting sense-making

 SynopsisSchema Theory describes how personal knowledge is elaborated and structured.
 A schema (pl. schemata) is the network of associations that constitutes a concept for someone, and learning is understood as an iterative process of revising schema to maintain coherence in the face of new experiences, information, and demands.
 One’s current schemata are the principal determiner of what one will learn through subsequent experiences.
 (The image is intended to illustrate these points for an imaginary person’s schema of “chair.”
 Objects in the white region will be readily integrated – i.e., assimilated – as chairs; whereas the imaginary person’s “chair” schema will require some adjustment of the current chair schema – i.e., accommodation – for the objects in the shaded region to be met as chairs.)
 One has many overlapping and intersecting schemata that vary in abstraction – covering, for example, words, objects, ideologies, and cultural truths.
-Many efforts have been made to translate and/or incorporate Schema Theory into advice for teachers, with varied levels of defensibility and success.
-Examples include:
+Important constructs within Schema Theory include:

 - Schema-Based Instruction (various, 1990s) – Most often associated with problem-solving and inquiry settings, Schema-Based Instruction encourages learners to attend to the structure of an assigned task – with a view toward summoning relevant memories of previous engagements with similarly structured tasks.
 In the process, the intention is to develop a schema that might render that class of tasks more familiar and manageable.